JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ## Matplotlib compatibility

 Most of the color schemes in Matplotlib are available.
-The following list gives a general picture.
+The following code example gives a general picture.

 ```@example
 using ColorSchemes